SNAP-SAPIENT/Super_Subtitler/Readme.md

 3. Processing will read the string, and draw text based on the string that is recieved, then send its frame to Spout
 4. Resolume/Millumin will read the frame data from Spout and display it along with its projection-mapping data.

+WARNING: The Google Translate API will only accept requests from ```http://www.virtualmo.com/*``` If you need change the API: please open an issue in this repo and I will get back to you ASAP.
+Otherwise, send me an email at ```scottdj92@gmail.com```

 ## Documentation
 For any issues, please see the docs for each respective application: